Parent article: Best Guitar Pedals

 One cost-cutting strategy is to target chorus pedals that retail around $100 - $200, then try to buy low on the used options priced around $50 - $120.
 That's where you'll get the most value.

 Have a different chorus pedal that you swear by?
 Maybe one we didn't mention in this list?
 Let me know and I'll check it out.
 I try to stick with what I have first or second-hand experience with and what we've actually tested, which means we can't get to everything.
 Leave it in the comments section below.

-Questions about the aforementioned chorus pedals (or anything else) will be answered there as well.
+Questions about the aforementioned best chorus pedals (or anything else) will be answered there as well.